Darlene MacLeod is an Osteopath, offering osteopathic treatment and care to individuals of all ages with any health concern.

 Kristina is a member in good standing with both the Ontario Association of Osteopaths (OAO) and the Nova Scotia Association of Osteopaths (NSAO)

-Sally is a Physiotherapist and an Osteopath.
-She obtained her physiotherapy degree from the University of Toronto in 1974 and her diploma in Osteopathic manual practice from the Canadian College of Osteopathy in 2006.
+Sally obtained her physiotherapy degree from the University of Toronto in 1974 and her diploma in Osteopathic Manual Practice from the Canadian College of Osteopathy in 2006.

 Sally’s treatment approach integrates her extensive Physiotherapy and Osteopathy experience to help resolve many issues of pain and limited function.
 She has a special interest in treating chronic spinal conditions, women’s health issues, headaches and TMD (temporal mandibular dysfunction).